 Cardiology, Cardiovascular Disease, Electrophysiology

-Dr. Jaskanwal Bisla is Board Certified in Cardiovascular Disease, and Internal Medicine.
+Dr. Jaskanwal Bisla is Board Certified in Clinical Cardiac Electrophysiology, Cardiovascular Disease, and Internal Medicine.
 He completed his Cardiac Electrophysiology fellowship at Stanford University.
 Dr. Bisla completed his Cardiovascular Disease fellowship and his Internal Medicine Residency at the University of Arizona Medical Center.
 He completed his undergraduate education and earned his Doctorate of Medicine Degree from the University of Arizona where he was inducted into Phi Beta Kappa and graduated Magna Cum Laude.